zipvilization/Zipvilization/world/time/index.md

 A Farm must have existed before it can have matured.

-A City must develop before its biological core can be consolidated.
+A City must develop before its biological core can consolidate.

 Higher structures must inherit something from what came before.

-Colonists must make decisions before those decisions can become history.
+Colonists must act before those actions can become history.

-Time turns a collection of states into a sequence.
+Time turns states into sequence.

-A sequence into memory.
+Sequence into memory.

 Memory into history.

-And history gives a civilization something that cannot be minted.
+And history gives a civilization something that cannot simply be acquired.

-**Solum gives the world space.**
+> **Solum gives the world space.**
+>

-**Zips give it life.**
+> **Zips give it life.**
+>

-**Time gives it a past.**
+> **Time gives it a past.**

 ---